 How It Affects the U.S. Economy

-Commerce provides research which is critical to maintaining a stable economy.
+Commerce provides the research which is critical to maintaining a stable economy.
 It measures the nation's output as measured by gross domestic product.
 For example, if last quarter’s GDP is revised downward, Wall Street investors may turn bearish because they anticipate a further decline in growth.

 How It Affects You